openstack/ironic/doc/source/admin/retirement.rst

 Optionally, a reason can be specified when a node is retired, e.g.::

-  openstack baremetal node set --retired node-001 \
+  baremetal node set --retired node-001 \
     --retired-reason "End of warranty for delivery abc123"

 Upon instance deletion, an ``active`` node with the ``retired`` flag